This "Hidden" Fixture is Found in All the Most Expensive Closets — I've Found a Version for Less Than $30

 Where can you buy valet rods?

 As Aly explains, for the best valet rods, a brand like Hafele is the way to go.
 It's a trusted name, so you know you'll get a smooth, easy-to-use mechanism that will hold up to robust usage.
 Valet rods are not too tricky to find, and I found a premium version of a valet rod on Amazon that looks great and will match in with any closet with polished chrome elements.
-You'll find them on Walmart and Target, too, as well as specialist retailers in closets or hardware.
+You'll find them at Walmart and Target, too, as well as specialist retailers in closets or hardware.

 How much do valet rods cost?